bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ### Flooding at slr = 1.

-For the initial flood you will want to traverse the boundary of the grid, find all points that are _nodata_ and put them in a queue.
+For the initial flood you will want to traverse the boundary of the grid, find all points that are _nodata_ (to deal with datasets that don't have NODATA on the boundary, I added this: OR, their elevation is < rise) and put them in a queue.
 These will be the "sources" of the flooding.

 To compute the flooding, we'll need to keep track of what points have  been visited, and for that we'll use the flooded grid (so it needs to be initialized as _NOT_VISITED_).
-We will repeatedly pop a point from the queue and check  all its neighbors, and push those that are unvisited and flooded to the queue, so that the flood propagates further.
+We will repeatedly pop a point from the queue and check  all its neighbors; we  push the neighbors that are unvisited and flooded to the queue, so that the flood propagates further.

 * if the neighbor has already been visited: there's nothing to do, continue

 * if the neighbor has not been visited, and it's elevation is
- _nodata_: add it to the queue and mark it as visited (this point is assumed to be SEA)
+ _nodata_: add it to the queue and mark it as SEA

-* if the neighbor has not been visited and its elevation < slr:  add it to the queue and mark it as flooded.
+* if the neighbor has not been visited and its elevation < slr:  add it to the queue and mark it as flooded at this level.

 When the queue is empty, flooding is done.

-At the end of the flooding process, the points can be conceptually classified as: not visited (not reached by the flood); visited and sea; visited and flooded; visited and not flooded (elevation above rise).
-You may not need to distinguish between these different classes but you can, if you need to.
+At the end of the flooding process, the points in the flooded grid will be marked as : not visited (not reached by the flood); sea; flooded; not flooded (elevation above rise).
+Since the flooded grid must be set to nodata for all points but the ones that flood, you need to do one final traversal through the flooded grid and set all points that are not flooded to nodata.